Choose your own time to Ride and Record|

-Logging is said to start in the two Krushka's forests around Big Mama some time in October.
-Sustainable Timbers Tasmania will not tell us when, or what that logging may look like.
-We need your hepl to be part of our MTB based souting 'Ride and Reccy' around the threatened forests of the Blue Derby focusing on the three logging coupes that span the hill taking in the Krushka's and Atlas forests.
+Sustainable Timbers Tasmania will not tell us exactly when, or what that logging may look like.
+We need your hepl to be part of our MTB based souting 'Ride and Reccy' around the threatened forests of the Blue Derby focusing on the two logging coupes that span the hill taking in the Krushka's forests.

 If you see vechicles (utes, dozers trucks) or hear logging activity (chainsaws, trees being pushed over, engines) in these forests we need you to tell us immediately

 How you can help help to keep Blue Derby Wild.

 1. Register to be part of Ride and Reccy so we can send you a map showing where the logging coupes are currently situated (boundaries can change frequently) and where those boundaries are in relation to the MTB Trails